Healthy Homes Assessment Gracefield

 Gracefield Moisture Ingress & Drainage

-The security of your rental home from water damage isn’t only about the interior of the building; you have to ensure there is somewhere for rain, surface and ground water to go, and also stop it from getting into the building.
-When it comes to moisture and damp it’s typically not apparent that it can cause a lot of trouble, causing damage to your investment as well as affecting the tenant’s well-being.
+The security of your rental home from dampness isn’t just about the inside of the building It’s about having to ensure there is somewhere to allow surface, rain and underground water to flow and prevent it from getting inside.
+When it is about damp and water, it’s often not apparent that it can cause a lot of trouble and cause damage to your investment as well as affecting the tenant’s well-being.

-Rental properties should have efficient drainage to get rid of storm water, surface water, and ground water, which includes an appropriate runoff or outfall.
-Making sure that the water has a location to go, and also that it doesn’t get sucked into structures is a crucial aspect of keeping your property dry.
+Rental properties must be equipped with effective drainage for the removal of the stormwater and surface waters and ground water.
+This includes the proper outfall or runoff.
+Making sure that water has a proper place to go, and that it doesn’t get sucked into buildings is a vital aspect of keeping your property dry.

-In addition to the drainage system that will prevent the ingress of moisture, if your rental has an enclosed gap between your flooring and the soil, a ground-water barrier must be put in place when it is reasonably practicable to do so.
+In addition to the drainage system that will prevent the ingress of moisture, if your apartment has an enclosed gap between the floor and the ground, a ground water barrier must be installed if it’s reasonably practicable to do so.

-An underground moisture barrier generally made of polythene and is laid on top of the ground, to block any moisture that is present in the ground from accumulating into the property.
-It also helps in preventing any damage to your underfloor insulation.
+A ground moisture barrier is generally a polythene sheet laid over the ground, to block any moisture present in the ground from getting into the home.
+It also helps prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection